shaikhabdul526-prog/abdul-demo/README.md

 # abdul-demo
-this is my frist Repo
+this is my frist Repo.author name - abdul